 “Forgiving debt makes sense.
 But not without a means test,” Schapiro said, adding, “I would forgive up to $20,000 in student-loan debt only if it were from undergraduate degrees, and only for people with family income under $100,000.”

 Kvaal pointed out that people with smaller loans—the average graduate has under $20,000 in loans—have the most trouble repaying them.
 They are often people who started at community colleges but did not finish or who went to a for-profit college.

 “Going to college is perhaps riskier than we would like it to be,” Kvaal said.
 “We’d like to be able to say, if you want to move up into the middle class, you definitely should go to college.
 There are a lot of people who took that advice and are worse off as a result.”

 Kvaal said the Education Department is working to get already available benefits, including loan discharges, to those eligible, including students cheated by for-profit colleges, students in public service, and disabled students.*

-When Kvaal asked Schapiro about making college free, Schapiro pointed out that most students typically only pay around one-third of the full “sticker price” of tuition and room and board—and lowering the sticker price only benefits the richest.
+When Kvaal asked Schapiro about making college free, Schapiro pointed out that most students typically pay only around one-third of the full “sticker price” of tuition and room and board—and lowering the sticker price benefits only the richest.

 Schapiro reflected on the Northwestern Academy for Chicago Public Schools, which he established in 2013 to help make the dream of college accessible to hundreds of families in underserved communities.
 The purpose of the academy “is to change people’s lives.
 And if you have an ability to do it, and you don’t do it, it’s a sin,” he said to audience applause.